 For several years my hair goal was growth.
 Honestly, most naturalistas feel the same after the big chop.
 We want to see curls like those on insta, but the reality is we all have different hair types.
 I had to come to terms with the fact that my hair curly was thin.
 Therefore, I had to pick what I wanted most, volume or length.
 I chose volume.

+Natural hair maintenance is more than what you put on the hair.
 All-round health plays a big part in hair growth.
 You know it already but I’ll say any way, healthy eating and exercise are important.
 When I went into perimenopause AND my hair lack lustre and thinner, I began taking supplements.
 The supplements I chose contained vitamins to support hair growth (i.e. vitamin E, C and B).

 As a result my skin and nails looked amazing.
 I didn’t notice a spike in my hair length but it grew healthy and had a natural shine.

 Additionally, part of my self-care Sunday routine has been to either deep condition my hair or pre-poo.
 The pre-poo would usually be an organic oil treatment before shampooing.
 Alternatively, the deep conditioning was done after shampooing.
 Depending on how my week had been and how my hair felt I would select a treatment accordingly.

 Rookie Mistakes In Natural Hair Care

 Having some basic knowledge of how to maintain natural hair before you set off on your natural hair journey is important.
 Here are some BIG No-nos: